 In order for a public high school to participate in this program and receive a two dose carton of Narcan (naloxone), the public high school must submit an application to the Department of Health.
 The application is outlined here.

-The Department of Drug and Alcohol Programs, in partnership with the Pennsylvania Commission on Crime and Delinquency (PCCD), the Office of the Attorney General, the National Guard, and the Pennsylvania District Attorneys Association (PDAA), developed a statewide drug take-back system to address the problem of excess prescription drugs.
-Through grants, this program has placed 316 boxes across the Commonwealth, with an additional 176 boxes located through the state, for a total of 492.
-The total amount of drugs taken back and destroyed in 2015 was 56,252 pounds.
-So far this year, 43,849 pounds have been destroyed statewide.
+The Department of Drug and Alcohol Programs, in partnership with the Pennsylvania Commission on Crime and Delinquency (PCCD), the Office of the Attorney General, the National Guard, and the Pennsylvania District Attorneys Association (PDAA), spearheaded a greatly-expanded prescription drug take-back box program to greatly reduce the amount of prescription drugs available for potential misuse and abuse.

 The Wolf Administration has made the fight against opioid abuse and heroin use a top priority.